brpandey/mp3_name_cleaner/README.md

  Many aeons ago I was the Content Ingestion Program Manager for the inaugural [AmazonMP3](http://www.amazonmp3.com) service setting up the music service with its first 2 million tracks over the course of a year.

- I worked with digital music aggregators (e.g. CDBaby, Ioda, Naxos, The Orchard), the big labels (e.g. Warner, Sony) to get this done.
+ I worked with digital music aggregators (e.g. [CDBaby](http://www.cdbaby.com/), , Naxos, The Orchard), the big labels (e.g. Warner, Sony) to get this done.

  And to this day, I still love and use MP3s!  :sparkles: